patriciogonzalezvivo/thebookofshaders/06/README.md

 vector[3] = vector.a = vector.w = vector.q;
 ```

-Another great feature of vectors on GLSL is that this properties can be call combined and in different orders, making easy for example to cast and mix values.
+Another great feature of vectors types on GLSL is that the properties can be combined in any order you want.
+Making easy for example to cast and mix values.
+This hability is call *swizzle*.

 ```glsl
 vec3 yellow, magenta, blue;